amanbthakkar/personal-site/src/data/about.md

 # Intro

 Hello!!
-I am a Software Engineer with 3 years of work experience and a master's degree from the Univerisy of California, Irvine!
-I am actively looking for full-time roles beginning January 2024.
-If you're a recruiter (!!!), please check out my [resume](resume) and [projects](projects) and reach out to me @ [thakkaa1@uci.edu](mailto:thakkaa1@uci.edu) or [amanbthakkar@gmail.com](mailto:amanbthakkar@gmail.com) or DM me on [LinkedIn](https://www.linkedin.com/in/amanbthakkar/)!.
+I am a Software Engineer with a Master's degree from the Univerisy of California, Irvine.
+After graduating in December '23, I am now working as a Cloud Applications Developer at Hewlett Packard Enterprise.
+If you're a recruiter, please check out my [resume](resume) and [projects](projects) and reach out to me @ [thakkaa1@uci.edu](mailto:thakkaa1@uci.edu) or [amanbthakkar@gmail.com](mailto:amanbthakkar@gmail.com) or DM me on [LinkedIn](https://www.linkedin.com/in/amanbthakkar/)!.

 # Hobbies and Interests

 During COVID when I was "Working From Home", I got extremely interested in finance, the markets, and cryptocurrencies.
 I watched [Andrew Lo's MIT lectures](https://ocw.mit.edu/courses/15-401-finance-theory-i-fall-2008/pages/video-lectures-and-slides/) on the basics of finance and then proceeded to complete a course on [Financial Engineering](https://www.coursera.org/specializations/financialengineering) where I learnt more about derivatives and their pricing.
 And of course, Cryptocurrencies + Markets = Decentralized Finance!
 I took part in the first ever [DeFi MOOC](https://defi-learning.org/f22) organized by UC Berkeley and received an [Honorary Tier NFT as a certificate](https://www.linkedin.com/feed/update/urn:li:activity:6965659384886538240/) for my efforts.
 I thought of pursuing a Masters in Financial Engineering as well, but ultimately decided to continue Computer Science at UC Irvine.

+Though I haven't been actively talking about finance and crypto for the last 2 years (co-inciding with what can be called as the crypto bear market), my interest in this field is alive.
+Feel free to reach out in case you want to chat!

 ---